Vivien Neves: Career

 Neves moved to London in the mid-1960s and began working as a "bunny" at the Raymond Revuebar in Soho.
 She posed as Pet of the Month in Penthouse magazine and became known as "The Body" twenty-five years before the same nickname was applied to supermodel Elle Macpherson.
 A poster campaign by clothing company Nelbarden featured Neves in a swimsuit and appeared comprehensively on the London Underground.

 In 1969 Neves was cast as the model 'Tulia' in the film Whirlpool, which The New York Times described as a "sex-and-violence movie"; its review noted that Tulia "is very pretty, and her clothes come off frequently" but that the film suffered from "certain basic flaws" and was "most impressively undistinguished in its dialogue".

 In May 1970 Neves made her first of many appearances as a topless Page 3 girl in The Sun.
 On 17 March 1971 she appeared in The Times in a full-page advert for Fisons Pharmaceuticals.
 The advert—which featured the strapline "What's a nice girl like you doing in a firm like this?"—caused a sensation; it was the first time a woman had appeared naked in a broadsheet newspaper, and it brought Neves international attention.
 In the same year she appeared alongside Tony Curtis and Roger Moore in an episode of The Persuaders!

+In the early 1970's she featured in many advertisements for the Norton motorcycle company, as their favoured "poster girl".

 Neves retired in early 1973, stating that she was "embarrassed and tired of being in front of the camera".

 In the mid-1980s Neves set up the Vivien Neves Modelling Agency, specialising in Page 3 work.